meetoseh/backend/docs/redis/keys.md

   requests, with a 60 second expiration which is reset when incrementing.
 Used to avoid excessive

+- `youtube:lock`: a basic redis lock for interacting with the youtube api

+- `youtube:authorization`: goes to a hash with the following keys:
+  - `id_token`: the latest id token received from the oauth flow for the youtube account
+  - `access_token`: the latest access token received from the oauth flow for the youtube account
+  - `refresh_token`: the latest refresh token received from the oauth flow for the youtube account

 ### Journal Chats

 We use a special queue instead of just `jobs:hot` because these jobs are all